tatenda263/petrophysics/README.md

 The scaled and aligned image stack was then cropped using Fiji-ImageJ:
 ![image](https://github.com/user-attachments/assets/2e06af59-b987-49d1-92e8-5d32e36aa430)

-Auto Otsu method within ImageJ was then used to threshold the image.
+Otsu method within Fiji-ImageJ was then used to threshold the image.
 Pores were given voxel values of 0 and minerals 255.
 The final scaled, aligned, and thresholded image stack is shown below.
-The 2D image stack and white 3D representation were generated using ImagteJ Fiji.
+The 2D image stack and white 3D representation were generated using Fiji-ImageJ.
 The coloured 3D model was generated using Paraview.

 ![image](https://github.com/user-attachments/assets/8c016561-35e1-49a5-b25d-5e4d9e1f2236)